nsu-syspro/haskell-applicative-parser-wwshjts/README.md

 ```

 > All `.expected` files directly correspond to the format in which `render` function
-> renders given `JValue`, so you can use it as a reference.
+> displays given `JValue`, so you can use it as a reference.

 Note that when rendering `JValue` directly in GHCi, you will end up with escaped version
 of rendered string.
-To avoid that you can pass this string to function `putStrLn`, which
+To avoid that, you can pass this string to function `putStrLn` which
 will print you unescaped representation:

 ```haskell